 Located along the highway before you ride the motorcycle heading to Pulang Bato falls.

 This was my last stop as recommended by my guide/ driver.

 He believed that Red Rock falls is mystical and he recommended for me to leave the place before dusk.

 In fact all my guides did.
 So in respect of their tradition and belief I obliged.
 Now on to the sulfuric vents.

-Like I said, the vents is found along the road.
-This for me was the highlight of my trip.
+This was the highlight of my trip.
 Waterfalls and lighthouses are common with my travels but I never seen a smoking mountain.
-Like ever!

-I would recommend to explore the vents.
+I would highly recommend to explore the vents.
 I allocated some time checking out each vent and soil.
 The smoke came from the inside of the rocks and soil.
-Up to now my curiosity still remains with the smoking mountains of Negros oriental.

 For those interested to visit and have a tour in Negros you can contact my friendly and knowledgeable driver/ guides.

 JunJun – 0935 815 7395